aoraki-labs/proof-aggregation-contract/README.md

-# Sample Hardhat Project
+# Proof Aggregator for Multiple ZK-rollups to Reduce Fee

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This repo demonstrates a basic proof aggregator use case.
+It comes with an aggregator contract and two rollup contracts.
+Some scripts and test code are provided.

-Try running some of the following tasks:

 ```shell
 npx hardhat help